 - Incotec South Africa www.incotec.com A “comprehensive range of seed treatments, technologies and services”

 - Silverhill Seeds www.silverhillseeds.co.za

 Websites and publications

-See the websites listed earlier in this chapter.
+See the websites listed earlier on this page.

-- The Directorate International Trade at the Department of Agriculture, Forestry and Fisheries (DAFF) compiled A profile on the aloe industry for export.
+- The Directorate International Trade at the Department of Agriculture, Land Reform and Rural Development (DALRRD) compiled A profile on the aloe industry for export.
 Find it here.

 - The Directorate Agro-processing Support compiled the document “Profile of Hibiscus Plant”, which can be read at www.nda.agric.za/doaDev/sideMenu/AgroProcessingSupport/docs/Hibiscus.pdf